chrisdavies/practical-clojure/readme.md

 ## Contributing

-If you want to contribute an example, create a sub-folder for that example and give it a nice, tutorial-like readme explaining:
+If you want to contribute an example, create a sub-folder (e.g. `lein new app foo` for that example and give it a nice, tutorial-like readme explaining:

 - What the example does
 - Why you might want to do it
 - How to go about doing it
 - Why this approach is preerable to others

+Make the project do something awesome.

-Then, send me a pull request.
+Send me a pull request.